felipecastrosales/chat/README.md

    <p>
     This application was very challenging for me, but it was very good for my learning about backend, and I loved this experience of developing one on Firebase, which I had heard about, but never created anything, and I was so impressed functionality!<br>
     All these moments of problems only increased my interest in this incredible world of programming, which I hope to secceed and stay focused on, I am loving it!
-Is sensational!
+Is sensational!<br>
+    Another challenge I faced was updating the project.
+Because it had been coded 3 years ago, and the update was not that simple.
+It was a cool experience and one that brought me good learnings.
    </p>

 ---